-We may also receive information about you from third parties – but only if you’ve given them permission to share your information.
+We may also receive information about you from third parties or other healthcare providers— but only if you’ve given them permission to share your information

-St Catherine’s Hospice may collect information in the following ways:
+St. Catherine’s may collect information in the following ways:

-You may provide your details to us when you request specific information or when make a donation or campaign for us or participate in one of our events.
+You may provide your details to us when you request specific information, make a donation, campaign for us, participate in one of our events, when you visit one of our clinical services or apply for a job or to volunteer.
 We may work with a professional fundraising agency which will collect this information on our behalf, but we are still responsible for your data.

 Your information may be shared with us when you use other fundraising sites, and provide your consent to be contacted by St Catherine’s.
 For example, if you are fundraising for us via Just Giving or Virgin Money.
-These organisations will have their own privacy policies so please do ensure you understand this when providing your data.
+These organisations will have their own Privacy Statement, so please do ensure you understand this when providing your data.

 You may have provided your details to another organisation that works with St Catherine’s.
-For example, in order to sign up to the lottery or to purchase tickets for an event.
-However, when working with other organisations, we work to ensure it’s completely clear to you that your information will be shared with St. Catherine’s.
+For example, in order to sign up to the lottery, to purchase tickets for an event or another healthcare professional.
+However, when working with other organisations, we work to ensure it’s completely clear to you that your information will be shared with St Catherine’s.